Center for Athletes’ Rights and Equity

 Dr. Eddie Comeaux is a professor and founding executive director of the Center for Athletes’ Rights and Equity (CARE), where racial equity and policy issues in higher education are central to his work.
 Comeaux has authored more than 75 peer-reviewed journal articles, book chapters, and other academic publications and reports.
 He has also published five books, including: College Athletes’ Rights and Well-Being: Critical Perspectives on Policy and Practice (Johns Hopkins University Press, 2017), and has consulted with a variety of for-profit and non-profit organizations on equity and diversity strategies.
 Comeaux’s work has been featured or quoted in the Wall Street Journal, NPR, HuffPost, Forbes, Washington Post, Los Angeles Times, Chronicle of Higher Education, Inside Higher Ed, Diverse Issues in Higher Education, and many other outlets.
 For his scholarly work, in April 2019, he received the Outstanding Contribution Award from AERA’s Research Focus on Education and Sport Special Interest Group (SIG).
 The year prior, in April 2018, he received the Dr. Carlos J. Vallejo Memorial Award for Exemplary Scholarship from AERA’s Multicultural/Multiethnic Education SIG.
 Prior to earning his Ph.D., he was drafted out of the University of California, Berkeley in the amateur free draft by the Texas Rangers baseball organization– and spent four years playing professionally.

-Briana A. Savage, M.Ed, is a Ph.D. student in the Higher Education Administration and Policy program at the University of California, Riverside.
+Briana A. Savage, M.Ed, is a Ph.D. candidate in the Higher Education Administration and Policy program at the University of California, Riverside.
 Briana's research interests include Black male college athlete development, the racialization and gendered experiences of Black women college athletes, and college athlete postgraduate career transitions.
 She works on projects aimed towards helping college athletes develop a sense of self; navigate the academic enterprise; utilize campus resources; and gain skills and experiences that will generate opportunities for postgraduate success.

 Eric Davidson is a Ph.D. student from San Diego, California studying Higher Education Administration and Policy at UCR.
 His research addresses political and economic (in)justice in the fields of intercollegiate athletics and international higher education.
 Additionally, he advocates for knowledge sovereignty and decolonization in both local and global contexts.

 Eric joined CARE in 2020 after earning his B.A. in political science and M.A. in higher education from the University of Arizona.
 A lifelong action and outdoor sports athlete, he became interested in college athletics as an undergrad.
 During graduate school, he worked for Arizona Athletics as a study hall supervisor and as an instructor for an athletic identity course.
 As a Research Associate for CARE, Eric is involved in multiple ongoing studies, from community college athletes' experiences to athletics administration career pipelines.
 His scholarship appears in outlets such as the Journal for the Study of Sports and Athletes in Schools, About Campus, and the Association for the Study of Higher Education and American Educational Research Association conferences.
+In addition to CARE, Eric holds roles on campus as a teaching assistant for the UCR School of Education and as a writing mentor in its Writing Support Program.

 Dresden June Frazier, M.A., is a Ph.D. student in the Higher Education Administration and Policy program at the University of California, Riverside.
 Dresden is a scholar-activist committed to humanizing education through love, justice, joy, and rest.
 She is originally from San Luis Obispo, California where she received her bachelor’s degree in Psychology from Cal Poly San Luis Obispo.
 While at Cal Poly, Dresden was a walk-on Division I Track and Field Athlete competing in the 100-meter hurdles.
 Dresden received her master’s degree in Higher Education and Student Affairs from the University of San Francisco.
 Her research explores Black athlete's racial identity development and centers the rights of Black athletes, specifically their right to engage in activism.
 Dresden seeks to humanize the experiences of Black athletes on college campuses, allowing them to step out of the singular identity prescribed to them by society, and instead define themselves however they see fit.